Ohio 10-year-old’s accused rapist called ‘flight risk’ in bond hearing - NewsBreak

 COLUMBUS, Ohio (WCMH) – The man accused of impregnating a 10-year-old girl will not have a way to get out of jail before his trial, a judge ruled Thursday.

 An NBC4 reporter was there as Gerson Fuentes, 27, appeared in Franklin County Court of Common Pleas in handcuffs.
 In his previous court appearance, he pleaded not guilty to two charges of raping a minor under 13.
-A prosecutor at that hearing also said the state planned to file a motion to hold Fuentes without bond.Smashed-in window leads to arson fire at Reynoldsburg barbershop, firefighters say
+A prosecutor at that hearing also said the state planned to file a motion to hold Fuentes without bond.‘Everything they are saying against him is a lie’: Mother of 10-year-old rape victim defends suspect to reporter

 The judge presiding over the case, Julie Lynch, granted that request in the latest step in the court process.
 She said it was an easy decision because Fuentes had a confirmed biological tie to the aborted fetus.